orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/WriteAnApplication.rst

 Execute your application
 ------------------------

-There are different ways to launch applicatons :
+There are different ways to launch applications :

 CommandLine :
     The command line option is invoked using